edoardottt/twitterbot2/README.md

 Description 🔦
 --------

 Simple twitter bot that can like and retweet your tweets, or search tweets with a specified topic.
-It stores and serves the data with a Flask webapp. 🐦
+It stores and serves data with a Flask webapp. 🐦

 Installation 📡
 -------